hpcugent/vsc_user_docs/scripts/HPC_chatbot_preprocessor/README.md

 # Chatbot parser

-`chatbot_parser.py` is a script that transforms the markdown sourcefiles into a structured directory for a chatbot to be trained on.
+`chatbot_parser.py` is a script that transforms the markdown sourcefiles into a structured directory as input for a chatbot.

 ## Generated file structure